IBM/watson-google-assistant/README.md

      cp ~/Downloads/gactions ~/watson-google-assistant/actions/
      ```

-1. Edit the `actions/action.json` file in your local repo.
+1. Edit `url` in the `actions/action.json` file in your local repo.

+   * If you deployed with OpenShift, use the URL you saved at the end of the OpenShift deployment (from a TLS secure `Hostname`).

-   * Edit the `url` using your deployed IBM Cloud app URL.
-Typically, you would just modify the timestamp digits and region.
+   * If you deployed with Cloud Foundry, use your app URL.

-     > Note: URL needs `https://` prefix e.g. `https://watson-google-assistant-20190707012345678.us-east.mybluemix.net/`
+   > Note: The URL must have an `https://` prefix!

 1. Create the action using the CLI
    > Note: If/when it prompts you to enter an authorization code, browse to the provided URL to login and authorize the CLI to use your account and copy/paste the auth code at the prompt.